Ansan Greener's Asnawi Mangkualam heralds new era of ASEAN Quarter in K League | Goal.com

 Not many expected a certain Asnawi Mangkualam to draw as much attention when he joined Ansan Greeners at a time the club were struggling at the bottom of the K League 2.

-However, factors such as a relatively smaller physique may have caused difficulties for ASEAN players to adapt the style of K League.
-But Asnawi was different.
+Factors such as a relatively smaller physique may have caused difficulties for ASEAN players to adapt the style of K League, but Asnawi was different.

 It did not start all that well for the Indonesian in South Korea.
 He had to face a two-week quarantine as per COVID-19 protocol after unexpectedly coming in contact with an Indonesian fan.
 Asnawi has since secured his position in the starting line up and by Round 8 of the K League 2 was chosen a a member of 'Best 11' as the recorded his first assist which led to a winning goal for his team in his fourth match since his debut.